AlejandroPerdomoCuello/markdown-challenge/README.md

 ### You can always count on me when you need help with some tech, or just an ear to listen.

 With my past work experience, I have polished my skill to adapt to any new working structure that I encounter.
-My best qualities are my listening and undersstading of a problem and the abiity to find a solution that best fits what the customer, or teammates, feel comfortable with.
-I will also tackel any problem with no fear of what the solution will be
+I can listen to the problem and muster a solution that will statisfy all sides.

 ### A funny story